 Take reasonable efforts to avoid accessing network data, files, and information that are not directly related to his or her job function.

-Report any suspicion or evidence of inappropriate access, accidental or not.
+Report any suspicion or evidence of inappropriate access, accidental or not as per incident response policy.

 4.4 Unacceptable Use

 The following actions shall constitute unacceptable use of the corporate network, these are not exhaustive but act as a frame of reference for activities that are deemed unacceptable by the company.
-These actions should be considered by HR for inclusion in the company employee manual..
+These actions should be considered by HR for inclusion in the company employee manual.

 The user may not use the corporate network and/or systems to: